railwayapp/docs/src/docs/diagnose/project-usage.md

 layout="intrinsic"
 width={491} height={286} quality={80} />

-Users are billed monthly basedf on their project's minutely usage.
+Users are billed monthly based on their project's minutely usage.
 All services within a project's environments contribute to the resources billed.
 The rates are as follows:

 **RAM**
 $0.000231 / GB / minute